JallRex/100DaysOfCode/README.md

 - Actually made it work today, it's simple but it adds a class and changes the position of elements pre-defined. (added a transition to make it pretty)

+## Day 37 (13.Des)

+ - added a bit more moving elements to the project (i originally finished it yesterday, but revisited it because.. fun)

 **Wrapped up Project 28**